A round of applause for Sharon Choi, 'Parasite' director Bong Joon Ho's translator - Local News 8

 Bong Joon Ho added: “She’s perfect, and we all depend on her.
 She’s also a great filmmaker.”

-Backstage after winning his Oscars, the director said she’s been working on a feature-length script and, “I’m so curious about it.”
+Backstage, the Oscar-winning filmmaker said Choi has been working on a feature-length script and, “I’m so curious about it.”

-On stage Sunday, Bong Joon Ho joked that he was going to “drink until tomorrow” after picking up his wins.
+While on stage accepting one of his statues, Bong Joon Ho had joked that he was going to “drink until tomorrow” in celebration of his win.

 Here’s hoping hard-working Choi gets a beverage as well.